hdShang/arxiv-daily/docs/cs-AI/2025-09-11/papers/250909870v1-vibe-check-understanding-the-effects-of-llm-based-conversational-age.md

 ---
 layout: default
-title: Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks
+title: "Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks"
 ---

 # Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks